 And she openly hits on people of both genders.
 She taunts Chun-Li via asking if she has "a schoolgirl's crush", refers to Cammy as "kitten", and when she's about to fight Bison she comments on how she was "saving the best course for last".
 One of her Ultrasoozes with Orgasmic Combat vibes (face stroking included!), and it can be performed on both males and females.

 Depending on what you count as canon or not, Vega might count.
 He's been shown throwing roses to other bishounen male fighters in Capcom vs SNK and during a non canon anime series briefly commented on Ken's eyes.

-Reaver from Fable II.
-A sociopathic Magnificent Bastard Pirate lord who keeps his youth and good looks by sacrificing innocents to dark gods. and he's one of the protagonists.
+Reaver from Fable II and Fable III.
+He's a sociopathic Magnificent Bastard Pirate lord who keeps his youth and good looks by sacrificing innocents to dark gods.
+He hits on the player (male or female) in a creepy fashion at least once in both games.
+And he's one of the protagonists.

 Grand Theft Auto IV features several random encounters with Eddie Low.
 Easily one of the creepiest characters one will ever find in a video game, you can deduce just by talking with him that he is a necrophilliac and pedophillic serial killer who horribly mutilates and murders both girls and boys for sexual pleasure.
 So it's no surprise later on when he randomly tries to kill you as well.